The mission of the System Audit Office is to:

 - Provide to the internal audit departments of mid-size and small institutions supplemental assistance and resources so that they can provide institutional management, institutional Internal Audit Committees, and the Board of Regents with independent, objective evaluations of their institutional operations, policies, procedures, and controls.

-The System Audit Office's authority is formally defined in a charter approved by the System Administration Internal Audit Committee.
-Oversight and guidance for the audit function is provided by the Internal Audit Commitee, and Audit, Compliance, and Management Review Committee of the UT System Board of Regents.
+The System Audit Office's authority is formally defined in an internal activity charter approved by the System Administration Internal Audit Committee.
+Oversight and guidance for the audit function is provided by the Internal Audit Commitee, and the Audit, Compliance, and Management Review Committee of the UT System Board of Regents.
 The internal auditor is authorized to have full, free, and unrestricted access to all UT System property, personnel, and records.
-System-wide internal audit activities and authority are detailed in UT System Policy UTS129.
+Systemwide internal audit activities and authority are detailed in UT System Policy UTS129.

 The UT System Chief Audit Executive is appointed by the Audit, Compliance, and Management Review Committee (ACMRC) of the Board of Regents after nomination by the Chancellor.
 The Chief Audit Executive reports functionally to the Board of Regents through the ACMRC and administratively to the General Counsel to the Board of Regents.
 The Chief Audit Executive also has direct access to UT System Administration executive management, including the Chancellor.